roihunter/roi-hunter-easy-woo-commerce-plugin/readme.md

 After the installation, continue by click to `ROI Hunter Easy` menu item and follow the instructions in our Sign Up wizard.

+## Build plugin on your own (not recommended)

+Preferred way is to download plugin package from WordPress Repositiory but you can also build plugin on your own.
+1. Clone this repository
+2. Open terminal and run ```npm install```
+3. Wait for all packages to be installed, run ```gulp zip```
+4. Zip file will be created in root folder

 ## FAQ

 ### How to reset the plugin